REVERB283/github-issues-page/README.md

 ## Deployed URL

-This project was deployed on [Github Issues](https://github-issues-page-infinity-scroll.netlify.app/).
+This project was deployed on [Infinite Issues](https://infinite-issues.netlify.app/).

 ## Available Scripts